 - American Hospital

-Nearly all deliveries use an epidural; this is encouraged.
+Head Midwife has made some very positive changes recently.
+New birthing pool installed as of June 2020.
 Midwife care.
 Lactation consultant on the ward, nurses and midwives also help.
 Patient consent needed for everything done.

 - City Hospital

 Have breastfeeding class daily for new mothers in the ward.
-No doula’s allowed.
 Heard both good and bad about the nursing staff care.
 South African company.
 Said to encourage natural birthing however I personally don’t know a single delivery from this hospital that did not have intervention.
 Now offering water births.
 Aiming to be only breastfed, consent form needed if baby is to receive formula.
 Midwife assigned to each birth.